 “I get to share my knowledge with parents to better equip them to advocate for their child,” Jennifer says of her time spent teaching the TIGER program.
 “I am able to share my experiences in dealing with the districts on various issues.
 I am teaching parents the law, what their rights are and that their child has a right to a free and appropriate education.”

-The Law Offices of Jennifer Chang believes in protecting student’s rights to a free and appropriate education under both federal and state laws.
-If your child is eligible to receive special education and is not getting the appropriate services or accommodations, our education rights attorneys will fight vigorously on your family’s behalf.
+The Law Office of Jennifer Chang believes in protecting students’ rights to a free and appropriate education under both federal and state laws.
+If your child is eligible to receive special education and is not getting the appropriate services or accommodations, Jennifer Chang, education rights attorney will fight vigorously on your family’s behalf.
 Please reach out to us today or call (323) 931-5270 to discuss your case.